Small-World-Electronics/tamago/README.md

 ## Further Reading

-For now check out this _excellent_ guide to [uxntal on Varvara](https://compudanzas.net/uxn_tutorial_day_6.html).
+- For more language info, see this _excellent_ guide to [uxntal on Varvara](https://compudanzas.net/uxn_tutorial_day_1.html).
-Read some example programs in this repo's examples folder.
+- Read some example programs in this repo's examples folder.
+Feel free to submit any you come up with!
+- Check out the macros.md file for a list of useful macros.
+Feel free to submit your own!